adamtabrams/change/docs/README.md

     * You would probably put this in a file like: .bashrc, .profile, .zprofile, etc
 * Copy the script to your current path:
     * `cp /path/to/change/script ~/.local/bin/`
-    * Drawback: the `change` executable will remain at its version when the command was used.
+    * Drawback: the `change` executable will remain at its version when this command was used.